Opinion | I keep a family photo at my front door. It’ll stay there until toxic attitudes toward Black lives go away.

 That paragraph you just read is a litmus test.
-Some of you will read these words and wonder, why would she ever do that?
+Some of you will read these words and wonder, “Why would she ever do that?”

 But some of you will read this and nod your head in recognition.
-Or perhaps conclude maybe I should do that, too.
+Or perhaps conclude, “Maybe I should do that, too.”

 Those of us in that second category are not worried about police entering our home because we’re engaged in criminal behavior.
 We worry — actually, we know, that we could be seen as criminals or intruders in our own homes even if we consistently and even obsessively live by the rules.
-A steady stream of raids-gone-wrong buttress those fears and yet it goes far beyond all that.
+A steady stream of raids-gone-wrong buttresses those fears and yet it goes far beyond all that.

 Everyone has heard about “The Talk” — advice on how loved ones should comport themselves when dealing with anyone who might see them as threatening.